relrod/FreeBSD-bot/README.markdown

 Requirements
 ------------
-The bot uses POE::Component::IRC.
+The bot uses Bot::BasicBot.
 On FreeBSD you can get this from ports.
 It also uses HTML::TableExtract, and LWP::Simple.

 License
 -------